fluid-lab/gamepad-navigator/docs/components/configurationPanel.md

 - Returns: Nothing.

-Stores all the unsaved changes in Chrome's storage when the value of any configuration option is changed.
+Stores all the unsaved changes in Chrome's storage (using [`chrome.storage`](https://developer.chrome.com/extensions/storage) API) when the value of any configuration option is changed.
 These values are saved separately without applying the gamepad configuration and are used to prevent loss of unsaved configuration due to the panel getting closed accidentally.
 These values are restored when the panel is reopened.